thclark/sphinx-charts/docs/source/index.rst

 .. chart:: charts/validation_perry_marusic_12a.json

-    They look $\lambda$ freaking glorious 😍.
+    They look freaking glorious 😍.
 This one even has latex labels and a log axis.
 Have you tried exporting (hover over the chart for a control panel)?
 That gives you an actual ``SVG``, not just a screenshot 🤯.

 .. chart:: charts/test_mandelbrot_plot.json